 \section{Additional Numerical Experiments}

-Additional numerical experiments on the hard cubic function and the logistic regression for different dimensions are presented in figures~\ref{fig:3} and \ref{fig:4}.
-The convergence performance of BFGS method is similar to the empirical results from figures~\ref{fig:1} and \ref{fig:2} in section~\ref{sec:experiments}.
+Additional numerical experiments on the hard cubic function and the logistic regression for different dimensions are presented in figures~\ref{fig:5} and \ref{fig:6}.
+The empirical results of the performance of different optimization methods for the hard cubic function with respect to the number of gradient evaluations and the time in seconds are in Figures~\ref{fig:7} and \ref{fig:8}.
+Additional numerical results of the values of the step sizes of BFGS method are in Figure~\ref{fig:9}.
+Additional results of the performance of different optimization methods with transformation matrix are in Figure~\ref{fig:10}.
+The convergence performance of BFGS method is similar to the empirical results from Figures~\ref{fig:1}, \ref{fig:2}, \ref{fig:3}, and \ref{fig:4} in section~\ref{sec:experiments}.